Introduction of NEU Professionals Limited

 NEU Professionals Limited was awarded a place within the NHS Procurement in Partnership (PiP) and Crown Commercial Service under framework reference IR-HCA-2019-2877 Lot 1a Nursing & midwifery staff and is registered with NHS Employers.

 Our Company was formed in 2013 with the specific aim to help support NHS trusts with the recruitment of nurses from the EU and further afield.
 NEU quickly became a serious competitor to the ‘industry market leaders’ winning many contracts through formal ITT’s.
-Over the last five years, the Directors and staff of NEU Professionals have been very proud to support a number of acute NHS trusts throughout the UK with the permanent recruitment of healthcare professionals.
+Over the last several years, the Directors and staff of NEU Professionals have been very proud to support a number of acute NHS trusts throughout the UK with the permanent recruitment of healthcare professionals.

 The Directors of NEU have a professional financial background and always recommend the most economical solution to hiring nurses from overseas.
 We ensure that we offer and provide value for money at every stage of recruitment.
 Our key strategy focuses on providing our clients with a premier level of service and an unparalleled attention to detail in all aspects of the recruitment process.
 We know our recruitment fees are among the lowest available in the market place and our delivery and success rates among the highest.
 We keep our list of active clients small to ensure we are able to satisfy their demand in full rather than spreading nurses thinly to a large number of trusts.